Princess Alice, Duchess of Gloucester: Legacy

-Hugo Vickers called Princess Alice "a very private person who was not widely known to the general public" despite being the third-highest-ranking lady in the royal family at the time of her marriage.
+Hugo Vickers called Alice "a very private person who was not widely known to the general public" despite being the third-highest-ranking lady in the royal family at the time of her marriage.

 It was well known she disliked large parties.
 Peter Townsend said of her: "She possessed classic, serene good looks and sincerity shone from her mild face.
 But she was painfully shy, so that conversation with her was sometimes halting and unrewarding, for you felt that she had so much more to say, but could not bring herself to say it."
 Alice herself wrote in her autobiography: "I was very shy and rather plump, ...
 I made a miserable debut at a dance at Windsor for Princess Mary's birthday, uncomfortably squeezed into a white satin frock."

 Although generally a woman of few and soft-spoken words, Princess Alice was known for her dry humour.
 Soon after her marriage, when the couple moved to York House, they were warned that the drawing-room floor would not stand the weight of more than twenty people.
-"So we made a party list", recalled the Duchess many years later, "of the twenty-one people whom we disliked most".
+"So we made a party list," recalled the Duchess many years later, "of the twenty-one people whom we disliked most."

-The Queen Mother said of Princess Alice after her son's death in an aircrash in 1972: "The tragic accident was a great shock to all the family, but I feel desperately for his dear little mother.
+The Queen Mother said of Princess Alice after her son's death in an air crash in 1972: "The tragic accident was a great shock to all the family, but I feel desperately for his dear little mother.
 She has the courage of a lion, and has suffered so many cruel blows in the past few years...".
-Alice herself later admitted that following her son's death "I was completely stunned and have never quite been the same since."
+Alice herself later admitted that following her son's death "I was completely stunned and have never quite been the same since".